gyfchong/ab-testing/README.md

 	{
 		name: 'A',
-		weight: 0.1 	// If not set, the default value is 0.5 },
+		weight: 0.1 	// If not set, the default value is 0.5
+		outcome: true // The value returned if the user is in this bucket (can be anything) },
 	{
 		name: 'B',
 		weight: 0.9
+		outcome: false
 	}
 ]);
 ```